ScottyLabs/doberman/README.md

 - [ ] Custom endpoints (?) - work with other teams
   - Maybe not required anymore, if we use synthetic monitoring (see below)
 - [ ] Synthetic monitoring - see Slack for details (agent to intelligently detect issues/check core functionality).
 Playwright equivalent in Grafana = [k6 browser check](https://grafana.com/docs/grafana-cloud/testing/synthetic-monitoring/create-checks/checks/k6-browser/).
-- [ ] Github
-  - [ ] Update permissions to only allow pull requests
+- [ ] Deploy to VM
-  - [ ] Add staging branch
-- [ ] Once VMs are available, host prometheus on VMs - figure out how
   - [ ] Before deployment, increase the interval between scrapes
 - [ ] Figure out how to make every alert show up on Grafana
 - [ ] Probably should refine the layout of the dashboard as well
+- [x] Github
+  - [x] Update permissions to only allow pull requests
 - [x] Customize alerts
   - [x] SSL expiry alert
   - [x] Performance degradation alert